 Veterinary Feed Directive (VFD)

 A Veterinary Feed Directive (VFD) or VFD Order is a written statement from a licensed veterinarian that authorizes a client to obtain and use a VFD drug in or on animal feed in accordance with label directions that are approved or indexed by the FDA.
 Under section 512(b) of the Federal Food, Drug, and Cosmetic Act, VFD drugs are considered to be approved new animal drugs and extra-label use of a VFD drug is strictly prohibited.
 VFD drugs are a category created as part of the Animal Drug Availability Act (ADAA) of 1996 (P.L.
 104-250) and final regulations have been published by the FDA’s Center for Veterinary Medicine in 21 CFR 510, 514, and 558.
-Recently the FDA amended regulations to VFD drug section of the ADAA, with the final rule, published in in the Federal Register in June 2015.
-The new regulations will became effective in October 2015.
+Recently the FDA amended regulations to the VFD drug section of the ADAA, with the final rule, published in the Federal Register effective October 1, 2015.

 Effective January 1, 2017, the use of any “medically important” antimicrobial agent in or on animal feed is considered a VFD order and, accordingly, must be authorized by a licensed veterinarian and used in compliance with the new regulations.
 Animal producers will no longer be able to indicate use of these feeds for growth promotion or improved feed efficiency.Start here to get familiar with the new VFD:

 - A video from the FDA, provides an overview of the new VFD regulations

 - View a complete list of Food Animal Drug Applications affected by the VFD

 - Veterinary Feed Directive Regulation Questions and Answers - GFI#120

 - Browse the FDA's extensive list of FR notices, guidance documents, brochures and other material on the VFD